TBD54566975/ssi-service/doc/WEBHOOK.md

 # Presentation Exchange Webhook Example
-Here is an example of how to setup a webhook to fire when a new presentation submission is created:
+Here is an example of how to setup a webhook to fire when a new presentation submission is received by the service:

 First setup a webhook object in the SSI-Service that will POST to the given URL when a Submission is received by the service: